sumocoders/forkcms_3_deploy/README.md

+# !!!
+Do not use this gem, use the forkcms_deploy-gem, which is version-independant from now on !!!

 # ForkCMS Deploy gem
 This is a gem that enables you to deploy a ForkCMS 3.x.x install to your server.
 It was built specific for Fork CMS so your Capfile will be neat and tidy.